pbretern/thesis/README.md

 ## About the project
-### Data driven support system of a special library
+### Data driven support system of a special library for budget planning and resource allocations

 ## Technical Information
 to use and tweak it for your latex-project,